Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/face-detection.md

         };
         ```

-    2. Create an instance of the [Tizen.Multimedia.Vision.FaceTrackingModel](https://samsung.github.io/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceTrackingModel.html) class and prepare the model with the initial location:
+    2. Create an instance of the [Tizen.Multimedia.Vision.FaceTrackingModel](/application/dotnet/api/TizenFX/latest/api/Tizen.Multimedia.Vision.FaceTrackingModel.html) class and prepare the model with the initial location:

-        ```
+        ```csharp
         Quadrangle faceLocation = new Quadrangle(initialPoint);

         static FaceTrackingModel model = new FaceTrackingModel();